-Polyarthritis is present when four or more joints in the body become painful and inflamed.
-The condition is also known as polyarthralgia, which means “many joint pains.”
+Polyarthritis is present when four or more joints in the body are painful and inflamed.
+The condition is also known as polyarthralgia.
+Polyarthritis symptoms can include pain, stiffness, swelling, and more.

 The name polyarthritis comes from two Greek words: